-I never understood the popularity of Christmas markets in this country, until the pandemic took it all out from us for the last two years.
-Christmas is the period where families here gather to go shopping and like a celebration in between.
+I never understood the popularity of Christmas markets in this country, until the pandemic took it all out from us over the last two years.
+Christmas is the period when families here gather to go shopping and like a celebration in between.

 It is quite natural that people get over-excited when visiting one of the famous Christmas markets between a shopping session and another.

 So, if you missed it.
 It’s time to go shopping and celebrate!
 In Britain, you can combine these two things by visiting a traditional Christmas market, which offers a unique festive atmosphere.

 Christmas markets bring together craft and gift stalls with savoury festive classics like mulled wine, hot chocolate, beer, and waffles.

 Here are Britain’s top Christmas markets for you to check out!